plotly/academy/_react/3-with-plotly.md

 export default Plot;
 ```

 You'll now see a warning in the console though – "Plotly is not defined".
-Since we injected `Plotly` globally via the script tag we need to tell `create-react-app` that this variable exists by adding a comment at the top of the file sayin `/* global Plotly */` like so:
+Since we injected `Plotly` globally via the script tag we need to tell `create-react-app` that this variable exists by adding a comment at the top of the file saying `/* global Plotly */` like so:

 ```JS
 /* global Plotly */